FALLS CHURCH EDUCATION FOUNDATION

 If you own an investment that’s decreased in value since you bought it, consider selling it and donating part or all of the cash proceeds.
 You can deduct the cash donation from your income taxes, and selling creates a loss you may be able to deduct from other taxable income.
 The combined amount of the deductible loss and the charitable deduction could add up to more than the current value of your investment.

-A Gift through Your Will or Living Trust
+A Gift Through Your Will or Living Trust

 After providing for loved ones, you can designate a specific amount of money, a certain property, or all or a percentage of what remains to charitable purposes you choose.
 There’s no limit to the amount of charitable gifts you can deduct for gift and estate tax purposes